Not many colleges in District of Columbia offer Anthropology as a program. Just 3 to be precise.

 Next you'll find the very best colleges and universities in District of Columbia for studying Anthropology.
 Our ranking methodology includes only District of Columbia colleges and universities and evaluates them determined by aspects like graduate salaries, student to teacher ratio, and more.

 George Washington University is a good option for students pursuing an Anthropology degree.
-After graduation, anthropology students usually earn around $46,051 at the beginning of their careers.
+In addition to its bachelor's programs, George Washington University offers graduate degrees in Anthropology.
 With more than 20,000 students, George Washington University is one of the largest schools in the nation.

 American University is a great choice for students pursuing an Anthropology degree.
 Students who graduate from the anthropology program earn an average of $38,227 in their early career salary and $65,641 in their mid-career salary.
 Washington, District of Columbia is the perfect environment for learners who relish the fast-paced urban lifestyle.